Greek language question: Dissatisfaction with Katharevousa in prose fiction

 Here Vizyinos (who had risen from very humble beginnings) was one of the first to give a voice to the generations of pupils who had been told when they started school that their names for things were unacceptable, and that they must now learn Ancient Greek words for those same things.
-This anticipated the work of Fotiadis and the demoticists of the Educational Association a generation later.
+This anticipated the work of Fotiadis and the Demoticists of the Educational Association a generation later.
 Vizyinos himself emphasized the importance of the educational issue; he concluded that "the mania of those who want to teach not the nature of things ... but unfamiliar words ... renders Greek education a Sisyphean labour and condemns the nation to the worst possible death from spiritual starvation!
-For this reason the question concerning the Greek language is, in my view, ... more vital than the Eastern Question."
+For this reason the question concerning the Greek language is, in my view, ... more vital than the Eastern Question".

-In his other works Vizyinos started a trend for placing much of the narrative in the mouths and thoughts of ordinary people, so that most of the writing could be in demotic, framed by passages in Katharevousa.
+In his other works Vizyinos started a trend for placing much of the narrative in the mouths and thoughts of ordinary people, so that most of the writing could be in Demotic, framed by passages in Katharevousa.

-Roïdis, by contrast, was known for pure Katharevousa prose, used with precision and cool irony.
-Coming from a wealthy cosmopolitan background, he had little contact with rural demotic, and specialized in satirical essays; but he had his own criticisms of Katharevousa, which he was later to set out in detail in The Idols (1893).
+Rhoides, by contrast, was known for pure Katharevousa prose, used with precision and cool irony.
+Coming from a wealthy cosmopolitan background, he had little contact with rural Demotic, and specialized in satirical essays; but he had his own criticisms of Katharevousa, which he was later to set out in detail in The Idols (1893).

 Some of the next generation of young prose writers were also unhappy with Katharevousa as an artistic medium.
 In an 1883 prologue to his first novel, Grigorios Xenopoulos wrote that "the Greek language, or rather that monstrous mixture which the Greeks of today call a language, is an abyss" that causes such difficulties for anyone who wishes to use it that it actually discourages writing altogether.

 Shortly afterwards, in his novel Nikolas Sigalos, he put similar sentiments into the musings of a fictional writer: "The devil! ...
 Call this a language?
 Is this writing or translating?
 What have I been doing all this time?
 Translating into so-called Katharevousa what I am thinking in the vernacular, in my mother tongue.
 Katharevousa! ...
 A monstrosity ... !"

 Xenopoulos' views carry all the more weight because he was not some easily discouraged amateur; he was later to become one of Greece's most eminent men of letters.

-The dissatisfaction expressed by Vizyinos, Xenopoulos, and later by Roïdis was a new development in Greek literary life.
+The dissatisfaction expressed by Vizyinos, Xenopoulos, and later by Rhoides was a new development in Greek literary life.
 Thirty years before, the Athenian establishment had been wholly committed to what A. R. Rangavis in 1853 had called "the dignified formation of the Panhellenic language", even if there was some disagreement over how archaic it should be.
-But these new criticisms did not come from Ionian provincials or demotic poets; they were coming from leading Katharevousa prose writers working in the Athenian establishment itself.
+But these new criticisms did not come from Ionian provincials or Demotic poets; they were coming from leading Katharevousa prose writers working in the Athenian establishment itself.

 Katharevousa was also about to receive more criticism, of a quite different kind, from an even more establishment quarter.